 Day trips from San Francisco with teens

-While staying in the city with teenagers may be the easiest option on your family vacation to San Francisco, there are some fun trips for teenagers to make out of the city too.
+While staying in the city with teenagers may be the most straightforward option on your family vacation to San Francisco, there are some fun trips for teenagers to make out of the city too.
 The best vacations for teenagers usually include at least one day trip.

-Below we have a couple of day trip recommendations for families travelling with teenagers.
+Below are a couple of day trip recommendations for families travelling with teenagers.
 There are also so many more things to do on your vacation with teenagers when you add a day trip from San Francisco.

 Yosemite National Park and Giant Sequoias day trip from San Francisco